bips-hb/simpleRF_maxStat/README.md

 Annika Swenne, Marvin N. Wright

 ### Description
+Implements the "Residual variance splitting" and the "Maximally selected residual rank statistic" splitting rules for random forests that are based on the
+    residuals from local linear models.
+Furthermore, it provides the possibility to fit different models in the leaves of the random forest trees.
+The package uses
-Implements random forests (RF, Breiman 2001) with emphasis on simplicity.
-Uses reference classes and only plain R. Not optimized for computation speed.
-Allows rapid prototyping of RF-type algorithms.
+    reference classes and only plain R and is not optimized for computation speed.

-For a runtime-optimized random forest implementation, see [ranger](https://github.com/imbs-hl/ranger).

-### TODO
-Features:
-* Use a standard `predict()` function
-* ...

-Technical stuff:
-* Software tests
-* Profile the code.
-Possible to make it faster without losing simplicity?

 Be careful, this package is not extensively tested!